inboxpraveen/FIFA-18-Management-System/README.md

      Run the project :

-          - Open new tab in chrome
+          - Open a new tab in chrome
           - type the following url : http://localhost/your_project_name_inside_www_directory/index.html
           - enjoy.